Filling the knowledge gap on how parents are coping

 Who we are working with

 This research project has been commissioned and funded by the Victorian Government.

 What we are doing

 In 2016, we conducted the Parenting Today in Victoria survey – the most comprehensive look at the current concerns, needs and behaviours of Victorian parents.
-The research was repeated again in 2019, with results due to be released in 2020.
+The research was repeated again in 2019 to provide an opportunity to measure changes in parents’ experiences.

 In both 2016 and 2019, we asked 2600 parents more than 100 questions to glean information that is critical to delivering better outcomes for children.
 And we gathered valuable information from one of the largest groups of fathers ever surveyed on parenting.

 Evidence shows there is a powerful connection between parents’ wellbeing and children’s wellbeing.
 In 2016, we found more than 90% of parents had confidence in themselves as a parent.
 However, 40% wished they did not become so impatient with their child so quickly.
 And while only 4% of parents were suffering from current psychological distress, 40% had experienced depression, anxiety or substance abuse since becoming a parent.

 Parenting Today in Victoria has already delivered important information to those designing policy and delivering services.